orlandocaraballo/sei/outlines/07-intro-to-programming/07-intro-to-programming.md

   ["beans", "fruit", "veggies"]
 ]
 ```
-Access the array and return the element that contains ‘beans’
+Access the array and return the element that contains `beans`

----

 ##### Object Literals